osmandapp/web/main/docs/user/navigation/auto-car.md

 </Tabs>

-## Settings
+## Interaction with the map

-All OsmAnd options directly related to navigation are available in Android Auto and CarPlay.
+Most OsmAnd settings directly related to navigation are available in Android Auto and CarPlay.
 Interaction with the map is limited to *My Location* and *Zoom*.
 Android Auto also has the *[Compass](../widgets/map-buttons.md#compass)* widget.
-The rest of the settings are focused to getting the end point for the route on the map.
+The rest of the settings are focused on getting the end point for the route on the map.

 ### Search